GWphua/aws-notes/README.md

 #### Snowmobile

-- Can transfer up to exabytes of data
+- An actual truck, which can help with transferring up to exabytes of data
 - Each Snowmobile has 100PB of capacity
   - Can use multiple Snowmobiles in parallel
 - High security